What Is Cellulitis?

-Cellulitis is a common infection of the skin and the soft tissues underneath the skin.
-It occurs when bacteria invade broken or normal skin and start to spread just under the skin or in the skin itself.
-This results in infection and inflammation.
-Inflammation is a process in which the body reacts to the bacteria.
-Inflammation may cause swelling, redness, pain, or warmth.
+Cellulitis is a common infection of the skin and the soft tissues underneath.
+It happens when bacteria enter a break in the skin and spread.
+The result is infection, which may cause swelling, redness, pain, or warmth.

-- Liver disease such as chronic hepatitis or cirrhosis
+- Liver disease like chronic hepatitis or cirrhosis

-- Skin disorders such as eczema, psoriasis, or infectious diseases that cause skin lesions such as chickenpox
+- Skin disorders such as eczema, psoriasis, or infectious diseases that cause sores, like chickenpox

 - Foreign objects in the skin

-- Infection of bone underneath the skin (An example is a long-standing open wound that is deep enough to expose the bone to bacteria.
-Sometimes this occurs in people with diabetes who cannot feel their feet.)
+- Bone infections underneath the skin.
+(An example is a long-standing, open wound that is deep enough to expose the bone to bacteria.)

 - Pain or tenderness

 - Leaking of yellow, clear fluid or pus

 Go to the emergency room if you have any of these symptoms:

 Your doctor will do a medical history and physical exam.
 Other procedures could include:

 - A blood test if they think the infection has spread to your blood